YunlinXie/HotSpotAnalysis/README.md

 ### Hot zone analysis
 This task will perform a range join operation on a rectangle datasets and a point dataset.
 For each rectangle, the number of points located within the rectangle will be obtained.
 The hotter rectangle means that it include more points.
 So this task is to calculate the hotness of all the rectangles.
-Associated files are "~/scr/main/scala/HotzoneAnalysis.scala" and "~/scr/main/scala/HotzoneUtils.scala".
+Associated files are HotzoneAnalysis.scala and HotzoneUtils.scala inside src/main/scala.

 ### Hot cell analysis